 I had accepted my college degree on a cold, wet December evening in 1978, then promptly relocated to take a job as a staff flight instructor for Fort Worth School of Aviation (coincidentally, I had obtained my PPL at the same flight school in 1974).
 It was a (mostly) OK job, but my crop of students included doctors, lawyers, accountants and generally a mish-mash of other “professional” types that had neither the time, nor the inclination to actually study and put in the time to LEARN the material before the next day’s lesson.
 This was in stark contrast to my days as an instructor for the university where all my students were highly motivated, dreamt of nothing but one day wearing those coveted airline stripes and piloting “heavy iron” to far-away destinations (like yours truly did).
 They showed up prepared, eager and more than ready to tackle the lesson.
 They were a joy to teach…these older, “professional” types…not so much.

-(Yours truly as a pre-PPL student.
-Ft.
+(Yours truly as a newly minted Private Pilot graduate of Ft.
 Worth School of Aviation, summer of 1974.)

 After several weeks of frustration spent in the skies over north Texas, I was beginning to feel the pangs of a dead-end position staring me in the face.
 So, when approached by my long-time friend (and college roommate) Rick to consider a job flying my own machine on a scheduled route (and kissing the life of being an underappreciated CFI “adieu”), I jumped at the chance.
 The job would entail single-pilot freight runs, winging packages in small twin-engine aircraft, to small (and large) destinations, all in the dead of the night.
 I had flown with Rick on his freight run for this outfit on many occasions in the past, and was fairly familiar with how it all worked.
 He had since graduated to the big leagues to crew the majestic silver “luxury liners” of American Airlines, so I surely felt that the life of a freight dog just might be a great way to earn a ticket to “the show”.

-(Top: the Aero Commander 680V that he flew Dallas-Little Rock-Columbus, OH, Little Rock-Dallas every night…awesome machine.
+(Top: the Aero Commander 680V that my buddy Rick flew Dallas-Little Rock-Columbus, OH, Little Rock-Dallas every night…awesome machine.
 Bottom: Back of his head at FL 190 somewhere over middle America in the dead of the night.)

 Unfortunately, the outfit running this operation was known as less than awesome, and truth be told, had a pretty horrible reputation in and around the Love Field area.
 I “interviewed” with one of the owners, and as I recall, had a whopping two questions to answer.
 Question 1: had I ever flown a Piper Navajo (the steed in which I would be assigned), my answer was a truthful, “no”.
 Question 2: “OK, well have you ever flown a Piper Aztec?”.
 My answer was an unequivocally NOT-truthful, “yes”.
 He seemed to be fine with that (without looking at the logbooks provided to prove such a statement I might add), so off to the PA-31-350 Navajo Chieftain sitting on the Love Field tarmac we went.
 The following FAR Part 135 checkride would determine my fate for the next several months.